 Double the Pell

-More than 7 million students receive Pell Grants nationally each year, but few can rely on it to fully finance their degree.
+Ease the student loan burden — nearly 7 million students receive Pell Grants nationally each year, but few can rely on it to fully finance their degree.

-Too many students struggle to pay for food, housing and health care.
+Help students meet their basic needs — too many students struggle to pay for food, housing and health care.
 More Pell funding can help.

-Greater federal support for Pell will enable colleges and universities to stretch their own aid funding to more families.
+Expand financial aid to more students — greater federal support for Pell will enable colleges and universities to stretch their own aid funding to more families.

 Download this this helpful guide and share your support for doubling Pell.